-Wieland et al. found no significant change in gene regulation by microarray analysis of serial liver biopsies of experimentally infected chimpanzees before the onset of a T cell response and concluded that HBV is a stealth virus.56 On a first glance, this appears to be in contrast to our data.
-A study by Fisicaro et al. showed that the innate immune system is activated from the beginning of HBV infection in men, indicated by the early development of natural killer (NK) and CD56+ NK-T cell responses.57 In cultured cells, pro-inflammatory cytokine responses, including IL-6 responses, are rapidly but transient induced after contact with HBV.
-HBV and its antigens even seem to inhibit subsequent recognition of other patterns.^{14, 58} This indicates that sustained STAT3 signaling, which we observed in the human tissue samples, requires other triggers in addition to HBV patterns, e.g. inflammatory liver disease which is lacking in chimpanzees.59
+Wieland et al56 found no significant change in gene regulation by microarray analysis of serial liver biopsies of experimentally infected chimpanzees before the onset of a T cell response and concluded that HBV is a stealth virus.
+On a first glance, this appears to be in contrast to our data.
+A study by Fisicaro et al57 showed that the innate immune system is activated from the beginning of HBV infection in men, indicated by the early development of natural killer and CD56+ natural killer-T cell responses.
+In cultured cells, proinflammatory cytokine responses, including IL-6 responses, are rapidly but transient induced after contact with HBV.
+HBV and its antigens even seem to inhibit subsequent recognition of other patterns.^{14,58} This indicates that sustained STAT3 signaling, which we observed in the human tissue samples, requires other triggers in addition to HBV patterns (eg, inflammatory liver disease), which is lacking in chimpanzees.59

 Consistent with the chimpanzee study, our microarray analyses failed to detect any activation of an IFN response during HBV replication in the absence of T cells.
-IRF3 protein was not activated (Figure 1D) and IFN type I- and type II-inducible genes 2'5'OAS and IP10 were rather down-regulated (Table 4) - most likely due to STAT3 activation which can mitigate virus induced IFN type I-signaling.60
+IRF3 protein was not activated (Figure 1D) and IFN type I- and type II-inducible genes 2'5'-oligoadenylatsynthetase and IP10 were rather down-regulated (Table 4)-most likely due to STAT3 activation which can mitigate virus induced IFN type I signaling.60

 HBV protein expression has been accused to interfere with IFN type I signaling in infected hepatocytes.61 HBV S62 as well as polymerase proteins63 have been reported to interfere with host cell-autonomous immune responses within infected hepatocytes.
-In particular the HBx protein,64-66 seems to influence cellular immune as well as survival signaling.
-HBV needs to constantly express HBx, which is essential to establish and maintain HBV infection67 that otherwise is inhibited by the smc5/6 complex68.
-The virus also requires S as well as polymerase proteins to produce progeny.
+In particular the HBx protein,^{64-66} seems to influence cellular immune as well as survival signaling.
+HBV needs to constantly express HBx, which is essential to establish and maintain HBV infection67 that otherwise is inhibited by the smc5/6 complex.68 The virus also requires S as well as polymerase proteins to produce progeny.
 Therefore, its replication may well actively interfere with any interferon response.

-Since apoptosis is an important mechanism to eliminate HBV infected hepatocytes, primes antiviral cytokine responses in the liver via apoptotic bodies69 and is deleterious to HBV spread22, we further analyzed the regulation of apoptosis-related genes.
-In all experiments, the balance between cell survival and cell death was in favor of cell survival although with some inter-experimental variability.
-A set of anti-apoptotic genes was similarly regulated upon HBV infection in at least four independent PHH cultures infected with HBV (Table 4) and in stably HBV-replicating cell lines (Table 5).
-More importantly, we observed an up-regulation of cIAP2, Mn-SOD, IER3, and TNFAIP8 in HBV-expressing tumor and nontumorous liver tissue.
-Of note, our data strongly suggest a pivotal role of HBV rather than hepatocarcinogenesis in up-regulation of these anti-apoptotic genes, since their expression in HBV-expressing non-tumorous liver tissue was significantly higher than in samples from noninfected donors (Figure 2).
+As apoptosis is an important mechanism to eliminate HBV-infected hepatocytes, primes antiviral cytokine responses in the liver via apoptotic bodies69 and is deleterious to HBV spread,22 we further analyzed the regulation of apoptosis-related genes.
+In all experiments, the balance between cell survival and cell death was in favor of cell survival although with some interexperimental variability.
+A set of antiapoptotic genes was similarly regulated upon HBV infection in at least 4 independent PHH cultures infected with HBV (Table 4) and in stably HBV-replicating cell lines